-Fiscal Year 2022 presented continued challenges due to the Coronavirus (COVID-19) Pandemic.
-State of West Virginia employees worked partially remotely and experienced several challenges with staffing capacity.
-Many municipalities and county commissions were also working to return to pre-pandemic capacity..
-Though most CDBG-funded projects have resumed activity, several are still halted or delayed due to supply chain issues, inflated materials costs, and labor shortages.
-Multiple CDBG and CDBG-CV funded projects are on track to be closed out in the first quarter of FY2023.
-During the FY2021 program year, the State of West Virginia expended \$7,120,873.88 in Public Facilities (water and sewer) projects, benefiting approximately 12,286 individuals throughout the state.
-In FY2022 the State also awarded approximately \$14,071,761M in CDBG funds to 13 new CDBG projects.
-Of those projects, 1 is a Broadband project, 84 are demolition projects, and 8 are Water/Sewer/Stormwater projects.
-Currently, West Virginia Community Advancement and Development (WVCAD) staff are in the process of reviewing all FY2022 CDBG Project Application submissions and expect award announcements to be made by the end of the fiscal year.
-It should also be noted that the WVCAD Office held two additional rounds of CDBG-CV applications in FY2022 that awarded \$8,694,660.72 of CDBG-CARES Act funds.
-As required, all awards were made for eligible activities that prevented, prepared for, or responded to coronavirus.
-WV CAD is continuing to review eligible CDBG CARES Projects to award any additional remaining funds.
+Fiscal Year 2023 presented several challenges; however, the State of West Virginia CDBG programs continue to make progress throughout the state.
+Most CDBG-funded and CDBG-CV funded projects have resumed activity since the COVID-19 Pandemic, several are still halted or delayed due to supply chain issues, inflated materials costs, and labor shortages.
+Multiple CDBG and CDBG-CV funded projects are on track to be closed out in the first quarter of FY2024.
+During the FY2023 program year, the State of West Virginia expended \$5,722,463 in Public Facilities (water and sewer) projects, and \$791,828 in Slum and Blight projects (demolitions) benefiting approximately 12,286 individuals throughout the state.
+In FY2023 the State also awarded approximately \$13,869,989M in CDBG funds to 16 new CDBG projects.
+Of those projects, 5 are demolition projects, 6 are Water/Sewer/Stormwater projects, 4 Planning projects, and 1 Sidewalk project.
+Currently, West Virginia Community Advancement and Development (WVCAD) staff are in the process of providing technical assistance for the FY2023 CDBG Project Application submissions that are due April 19,2023.
+WVCAD expects award announcements to be made by the end of the fiscal year.
+It should also be noted that the WVCAD Office closed out 11 CDBG-CV projects in FY2023 that were awarded \$4,983,236.97 of CDBG-CARES Act funds and 8 CDBG projects that were awarded \$8,641,292.93 in CDBG funds.
+Additionally, it should be noted that West Virginia Community Advancement and Development (WVCAD), a division of West Virginia Department of Economic and Development Office (WVDED), experienced a significant staff changes in 2023, During the program year, WVCAD had to hire 2 Project Managers and 1 Program Manager due to staff turnover.

-HOME and HTF Progress
+HOME ÿ HTF Progress

-For Fiscal Year 2022, 7-1-21 through 6-30-22, HOME and HTF funds were committed to projects to increase the supply of safe, decent, sanitary affordable housing throughout the state.
-During FY 22, \$5,019,000 of HOME funds were committed to four projects, which encompassed 29 HOME-assisted units.
-Moreover, \$2,433,000 of HTF funds were committed to three projects, which encompassed 24 HTF-assisted units.
+For Fiscal Year 2023, 7-1-22 through 6-30-23, HOME and HTF funds were committed to projects to increase the supply of safe, decent, sanitary affordable housing throughout the state.
+During FY 23, \$5,476,800 of HOME funds were committed to four projects, which encompassed 27 HOME-assisted units.
+Moreover, \$3,405,000 of HTF funds were committed to two projects, which encompassed 30 HTF-assisted units.

-In addition, \$199,962.16 of HOME Operating Expense Grant funds were committed to six certified CHDOs to maintain or build their capacities to implement current or anticipated CHDO eligible activities.
+In addition, \$280 020 of HOME Operating Expense Grant funds were committed to six certified CHDOs to maintain or build their capacities to implement current or anticipated CHDO eligible activities.